 Ms. Jimenez was appointed to the TACSC Board of Directors in 2014.
 She has been involved with the organization since her first summer conference in 1996.
 Since then she has volunteered for many TACSC summer conferences and student leadership days.
 In 2005, she earned her BA in Theological Studies from Loyola Marymount University where she was the recipient of the Fr.
 Robert Graham, SJ Alumni Award, the highest award given to a senior woman for service and leadership.

 She served her alma mater as a member of the Alumni Association Board of Directors and the Women’s Leadership Council.
-She also served on the Finance Board for Christus Minstries, an Jesuit-sponsored ministry for young adults in the Church.
-She is the Campus Minister at Flintridge Sacred Heart Academy and an active member of her parish, American Martyrs Catholic Church.
-She resides in El Segundo, CA with her husband, Mike, and their two young boys.
+She also served on the Finance Board for Christus Ministries, an Jesuit-sponsored ministry for young adults in the Church.
+She taught religion and worked in campus ministry at Catholic high schools for 13 years and recently transitioned to parish work.
+She currently serves as the Director of Liturgy & Worship at her parish, American Martyrs Catholic Church, in Manhattan Beach.
+She resides in El Segundo with her husband, Mike, and their two young boys.

 Dr. Erin Barisano is the newly appointed Superintendent of Catholic Schools at the Diocese of Orange.
 Dr. Barisano spent the past five years as an assistant superintendent and WCEA Elementary Commissioner in the Archdiocese of Los Angeles where she worked with over 200 elementary schools in the process of school improvement and accreditation.
 She currently serves as a part-time faculty member in the Catholic School Leadership Academy at Loyola Marymount University where she earned her doctorate degree in Educational Leadership for Social Justice.